Credentialing - What you need to know

 Who can apply to be credentialed?

-This credentialing programme is available to any registered nurse working in primary health, who has the knowledge, skills enhancement and experience to apply mental health and addiction assessment, referral and interventions in a primary care setting.
-This program is available to both individuals and primary healthcare organisatons.
+This credentialing programme is available to any enrolled, registered nurse or nurse practitioner, working in a primary healthcare setting, who has the knowledge, skills enhancement and experience to apply mental health and addiction assessment, referral and interventions in a primary care setting.
+This program is available to both individuals and primary healthcare organisations.

-If you have any questions about the programme (after having read the FAQ and other information on this site), please contact either your program co-ordinator or for individual applicants contact Lois Boyd by email firstname.lastname@example.org
+If you have any questions about the programme (after reading other information on this site), please contact either your local program co-ordinator or Lois Boyd, the Director of Credentialing on 0274380807 or by email firstname.lastname@example.org

 What does the nurse practising in a primary care setting, need to become credentialed?